NV Solar Facts: What Reno Should Know in 2021

 Assembly Bill 405 Nevada

-On June 15, 2017, the AB 405 received approval.
+On June 15, 2017, AB 405 received approval.
 This bill established protections for individuals using renewable energy.
 It also reversed past laws against net metering, bringing the solar spotlight back to its rightful place in Nevada.

 NV Energy Net Metering Agreement